gecholabs/quickstart/ch1-package-managers.md

 To install

 To uninstall

 To find

 ### 2\) **Pip**

 Manages Python across your machine \(curated by Python community\).
 This environment is called the Cheese factory--a Monty Python reference, like many things Pythonic.
 Pip replaced easy\_install.
 You will often see reference to both, use Pip for more consistent results.

+To install

+To uninstall

+To find

 ### 3\) **NPM**

 Manages your Node.js javascript packages

+To install

+To uninstall

+To find

+### Conclusion

 There are more coming down the pipe, and referenced in this guide, but it is worth using these for now.